 During the individual Formal Resolution meetings, the Complainant and the Respondent(s) have the right to be supported by any representative they choose who is a member of the College community, unless the community member is also a Respondent in the case being considered, or if the College identifies any conflict of interest.
 Parents/guardians may not support Respondents or Complainants.
+Community representatives are there to provide emotional support to a party.
+They cannot speak, respond, take notes, record, or otherwise participate in the meeting.
 Delays will not normally be allowed due to the scheduling conflicts of a representative.
 If a representative disrupts the Formal Resolution meeting, the representative may be asked to remain silent, leave the room, or the Formal Resolution meeting may be rescheduled without that representative in attendance.
 Students should identify the community representative to the Student Conduct Administrator two days before the Formal Resolution meeting.

 All procedural questions are subject to the final decision of the Dean of Students.